 Where to send safe harbor request forms

 Please DO NOT mail or fax your request for safe harbor nursing peer review documents to the Board of Nursing.
 The BON does not conduct nursing peer review-this must be done through the facility or agency where the assignment was made to you.
-Please review the following questions, as well as information provided in the document BON Safe Harbor Resources for Facilities.
+Please review the following questions, as well as information provided in the documents: Safe Harbor Nursing Peer Review Resource for Nurses and BON Safe Harbor Resources for Facilities.